ziyangz5/MinePilot/docs/status.md

 ## Deep Q Network

+### Actions
 Once got the segmentation from the SNN, our DQN needs to decide the action of agent.
+For now, our agent only does discrete actions.

 # Evaluation
 ## Quantitative Evaluation: